watchly/docs/docs/data-shippers/elastic-beats.md

 In `packetbeat.yml`, configure the network devices and protocols to capture traffic from.

-To see a list of available devices, run:
+To see a list of available devices for `packetbeat.yml` configuration , run:

 | **OS Command type**    | **Commands**                                                |
 |--------------------|-----------------------------------------------------------------|